 Students who take this course follow the College Board’s Advanced Placement (AP) Chinese Language and Culture curriculum.
 This course focuses on increasing the students’ level of Chinese proficiency across three communication modes (interpersonal, interpretive, and presentational) while interweaving Chinese culture throughout the course.
 Texts and supplementary materials are carefully selected or edited from authentic sources to support the linguistic and cultural goals of this course.

-Prerequisite: Chinese III Honors and permission of the World Languages Department
+Prerequisite: Chinese III (Honors) and approval of the World Languages Department

-Chinese V is a full-year elective for qualified students who are interested in perfecting their study of Chinese language and culture.
+Chinese V (Honors) is a full-year elective for qualified students who are interested in perfecting their study of Chinese language and culture.
 In this course, students continue to build upon their language skills in listening, speaking, reading, and writing.
-Texts of greater complexity and various styles are introduced to students in the cultural context of Chinese- speaking societies.
-At the end of this course, students are able to communicate, in both spoken and written Chinese, at the intermediate to mid level of proficiency, as defined by the American Council on the Teaching of Foreign Languages.
+Texts of greater complexity and various styles are introduced to students in the cultural context of Chinese-speaking societies.
+At the end of this course, students are able to communicate, in both spoken and written Chinese, at the intermediate- to mid-level of proficiency, as defined by the American Council on the Teaching of Foreign Languages.
 This course is entirely conducted in Chinese.
-This course is also open to Chinese heritage students, upon permission of the World Languages Department, who want to have one year of advanced study in Chinese after fulfilling their BB&N World Languages graduation requirements.
+This course is also open to Chinese-heritage students, upon approval of the World Languages Department, who want to have one year of advanced study in Chinese after fulfilling their BB&N World Languages graduation requirements.

-Prerequisite: Advanced Placement Chinese and permission of the World Languages Department
+Prerequisite: Advanced Placement Chinese and approval of the World Languages Department

 French II offers a comprehensive review of introductory French while expanding and presenting structures, vocabulary, and cultural material suited for intermediate levels.
 Students acquire a solid grammatical base, a stronger listening comprehension, and more fluent speech.
 Students also acquire proficiency in reading short texts and writing simple compositions in French.
 The goal of the course is to develop the four linguistic skills (speaking, listening, reading, and writing) and to help students gain an understanding and appreciation of the French language, people, and culture.
 This course is based on the use of a grammar book and some short reading comprehension texts, supplemented by the use of films, podcasts, CDs, projects, and online material.
 This course is conducted in French.

-Prerequisite: French I and permission of the World Languages Department
+Prerequisite: French I and approval of the World Languages Department

 French III offers a comprehensive review of intermediate French.
 Students continue to refine the skills necessary to acquire proficiency in the language.
-This course provides further practice in speaking and listening.
-Students are expected to participate and to present research and projects on French-speaking countries.
-Students continue their grammar study and apply their knowledge in a meaningful context through their written work.
-Students read poems from the French-speaking world, read Sartre’s Les Jeux sont Faits, and study films such as Intouchables.
-This course is conducted in French.
+This course provides further practice in speaking and listening, as students are expected to participate and to present research and projects in French.
+Students also continue their grammar study and are encouraged to apply their knowledge in a meaningful context through their written work.
+Students read poems from the French-speaking world, read authentic texts in the target language such as Goscinny’s Le Petit Nicolas, and study films such as Intouchables.
+This course is conducted entirely in French.

-Students in the French III Honors course complete the French III curriculum at a more rapid pace.
-This course includes an in-depth grammar review and the reading of complete works of French literature: Jean-Paul Sartre’s Les Jeux sont Faits, the play Rhinocéros by Eugene Ionesco, a selection of French poetry, several short stories by Guy de Maupassant, and a complete work to be read over the summer.
-Students improve their writing and comprehension as well their oral fluency through conversation, expository writing, journals, films, songs, and acting out scenes from the various literary works.
+Students in the French III (Honors) course complete the French III curriculum at a more rapid pace.
+This course includes an in-depth grammar review and the reading of a complete work of French literature, Rhinocéros, a play by Eugene Ionesco, as well as a selection of shorter texts, articles, poems, and stories (by Guy de Maupassant and others).
+Students improve their writing, comprehension skills, and oral fluency through conversation, expository writing, listening to songs, watching and analyzing films, and acting out scenes from the various literary works.
 This course is conducted exclusively in French.

-Prerequisite: French II Honors and/or permission of the World Languages Department
+Prerequisite: French II (Honors) and approval of the World Languages Department

 Advanced Placement French Language and Culture

-Prerequisite: French III Honors or French IV and permission of the World Languages Department
+Prerequisite: French III (Honors) or French IV and approval of the World Languages Department

 This is an elective French language and culture course in which students use literature and cinema to examine the role, the importance, and the evolution of food in French society.
 Students continue to develop and refine their reading and writing skills with the in-depth study of a complete work (Cyrano de Bergerac by E. de Rostand) and excerpts from other classical and contemporary authors.
 Emphasis is placed on oral fluency through conversation, discussion, and the study of authentic French movies (Les Saveurs du Palais, Le Fabuleux Destin d’Amélie Poulain).
 Using the class’ interactive website, students work in groups on project-based units: they produce a film festival, explore a local food market, take a cooking class, organize a food tasting, and conclude the course by writing, performing, and filming a cooking show.
 Teacher and students use French exclusively in this course.

-Prerequisite: Advanced Placement French Language and Culture or fluency in French and permission of the World Languages Department
+Prerequisite: Advanced Placement French Language and Culture or fluency in French and approval of the World Languages Department

 Latin I introduces the Latin language including the four verb conjugations and the five noun declensions.
 Students read simple adapted Latin while learning the rules of grammar and syntax.
 Students also learn basic elements of Roman civilization including mythology, the Roman house, and Roman history.
 Each student works on a project of their choosing and presents to the class.

-Prerequisite for Latin II Honors: Latin I and permission of the World Languages Department
+Prerequisite: Latin I and approval of the World Languages Department

-Latin III and Latin III Honors are prose Latin courses moving from adapted Latin reading about early Roman history and culture to the unadapted reading of Cicero.
+Latin III is a prose Latin course moving from adapted Latin reading about early Roman history and culture to the unadapted reading of Caesar.
 Students may read Livy, Plautus, Petronius, and other authors.
 Students learn the history of Republican and Imperial Rome.
-They also study cultural material including Roman topography, daily dates, and imperial biographies.
-Each student works on a project of his/her choosing and presents to the class.
+They also study cultural, topographical, and biographical material.
+Students complete projects on the topics of Roman history, culture, and architecture.

-Prerequisite for Latin III Honors: Latin II and permission of the World Languages Department
+Prerequisite: Latin II (Honors) and approval of the World Languages Department

 Students in Latin IV study Roman poetry, including authors such as Ovid, Vergil, Catullus, and Horace.
 To deepen their understanding of Latin literature, students study dactylic hexameter, read scholarly articles, and learn rhetorical device.
 To further hone their agility with the language, students learn advanced aspects of Latin prose composition.